pwcazenave/tappy/README.md

 Examples
 --------

-The official SourceForge site contains an extensive wiki which covers the usage of TAPPY.
+The [official SourceForge wiki](http://sourceforge.net/p/tappy/wiki/Main_Page) covers the general usage of TAPPY.
 Given the change I made to allow the code to be imported as a module, an example of its use in that manner is useful.

 ```python